EricLiii/Annotation-Tool/README.md

 # Annotation_Tool

-An annotation tool for YOLO
+A very simple annotation tool for YOLO.

 How to use: